Edible Plants of Thanksgiving!

 attractive grayish leaves, some forms with purple or creamy variegation.
 From

-the Mediterranean.
 Family: Lamiaceae (Labiatae: Mint family)

 Loves heat; drought-tolerant.